Suzette Stitch – Crochet Tutorial

 Materials Needed:

-– Worsted weight yarn of any fiber (I used Berroco Comfort)
+– Worsted weight yarn (I used Berroco Comfort)

 – Scissors